 In conclusion, it is effortless to have aggressive treatment plans.
-However, to make conservative treatment plans, dentists and lab technicians must be more experienced and creative.
+However, dentists and lab technicians must be more experienced and creative to make conservative treatment plans.
 More skills and techniques are necessary to do so, but your new smile lasts longer due to solid support, and the cost of the treatment is much less.

-Find a trustworthy dentist who makes their patients' interest their priority
+Find a trustworthy dentist who makes your interest their priority.

 One of our patients came to the office for a second opinion because she had doubts about another practice's treatment plans.
 She was relieved to find a trustworthy dentist.